MELLOxProg/healthcare-chatbot-nlp/README.md

 The Dr. Assist chatbot features a modern, responsive web interface with:
 - Clean design with healthcare branding
+- Sample navigation bar (conceptual - links are non-functional)
 - Floating chat button for easy access
 - Interactive chat window with real-time responses
 - Professional styling using Tailwind CSS

+> **Note**: The navigation bar at the top (Home, About, Services) is included for UI concept demonstration only.
+The links are non-functional as the primary interaction is through the chat interface.

 ### How to Use the Interface